 After this step, you will have the standard deviation for the lead time (σLT).
 In this example, we have just discovered that the standard deviation for lead time is 8 days.
 8 days signifies the average amount of time it takes to restock, after taking into account the variability in the actual time that orders have been received in the past.
 This is also the amount of time that our safety stock will have to hold us over until new product arrives.
 Now that we have the first part of the equation it's time to move on to the second step.

 2 | Calculating Demand

-To calculate demand average you first have to determine what time frame you want to account for.
-The amount of time between reorders is usually a good time frame.
+To calculate demand average, you have to begin by determining what time frame you want to account for.
+The time it takes between reorders is usually a good time frame.
 If a product is reordered once every two weeks then demand should be calculated in two-week increments.
 If product is reordered once a month, the time frame will account for one month’s worth of sales.
 Let’s take a look at the table below:

 This table is expressed by two columns, Weeks and Sales Volume.
 The time frame of this example is one month broken down into weekly increments.
-Sales Volume highlights the number of units of a product sold each week.
+Sales Volume highlights the number of units of the product is sold each week.

-To determine the demand average simply take the sum of the total Sales Volume and divide it by the number of buying days.
+To determine the demand average, simply take the sum of the total Sales Volume that month and divide it by the number of buying days.
 In this example, the sum of sales volume is 2550 units and the number of buying days is 30.

 2550 ÷ 30 = 85 units

 Now that we know that the average demand is 85 units per day, it is time calculate safety stock.

 3 | Establishing Service Level